 Members come together in each federal electorate (there are 151 across Australia) in a Federal Electorate Assembly to:

 - organise initiatives as they see fit (discussions, policy forums, self-education);

 - support a candidate in their federal, state or local electorate.

-Members also come together by industry and interest in Divisions and Working Commissions.
+Members also come together in Divisions: